“Charity” Aid, or rather durable solutions?

 The “Blue Revolution”

 The good news is, that more and more governments and NGOs start using BluePumps now.
-Already over 1.000 BluePumps provide clean water to over 500.000 people, every day in Africa.
+Already over 1.200 BluePumps provide clean water to over 500.000 people, every day in Africa.
 It’s called the “Blue Revolution in Africa.”
-Where BluePumps come, water problems disappear and people are happy!
+Where BluePumps arrive, water problems leave and people are happy!

 What can you do?

-We understand that your first reaction when you read about the “Pump Crisis” is not to give a donation to FairWater today.
+Donate to FairWater?
+Yes, but we understand that your first reaction is not to give a donation to FairWater today.
 You have probably not yet heard from us anyway.
 So just think about what we say and read on about what we do.
-Actions speak louder as words.
+Search the internet for “BluePump” and read about our work.
+Actions speak louder than words.

-And next time, when you want to donate for Africa, think about FairWater and how your donation can make a real difference with durable BluePumps.
-Please only donate to NGOs that use durable BluePumps, that will make the difference in Africa, see also the section of “our Parters.’
+And next time, when you want to donate to Africa, think about FairWater and how your donation can make a real difference with durable BluePumps.
+Please only donate to NGOs that use durable BluePumps, that will make the difference in Africa, see also the section of “our Partners.’

 We are transparent and effective: 100% of your donation will go to our local partners (e.g. Oxfam UK) projects to send them more BluePumps (Click here for more info).